-In this article, you'll learn how to create an RSS campaign with the Campaign Builder.
+In this article, you'll learn how to create an RSS email campaign.

-- You'll need the URL for your RSS feed.
+You'll need the URL for your RSS feed.
 If you want to include content from multiple feeds, you can use our FEED merge tag to add multiple RSS feeds to one campaign.
-Or use a feed aggregator like RSSUnify or RSS Mix to combine multiple RSS feeds into a single feed.
+Or use a feed aggregator to combine multiple RSS feeds into a single feed.

-When you first set up an RSS campaign, we show the last post that was added to your feed as an example as you build your campaign.
-We don't send campaigns to your list unless there's something new to send.
-For example, if you set your campaign to send weekly but haven't posted in more than a week, we won't send to your list until there is a new post on the day your campaign is set to send.
+We won't send RSS emails unless there's something new to share.
+For example, if you set your campaign to send weekly but haven't posted to your blog in more than a week, we won't send to your audience until there is a new post on the day your campaign is set to send.

-If this is the first time you send your RSS campaign, we'll only send posts from the last 24 hours for daily, from the last seven days for weekly, and the last 30 days for monthly.
-After that, each new send will pull all posts made to your feed since the last send.
+The first time your RSS email sends, we'll only include posts from the last 24 hours for daily, from the last seven days for weekly, and the last 30 days for monthly.
+After that, each new send will pull all posts made to your blog feed since the last send.

 To create a new RSS campaign, follow these steps.